 - Asset liability matching strategy.
-The Company's investment portfolio is managed in such a way that is matched to the expected duration of the liabilities on a Solvency II basis, Matching is achieved in total by portfolio and fund. - Regular review of the sector diversification of the portfolio. - Timely market updates and forecasts from the investment advisors covering interest rates, credit spreads and market development by sectors.
+The Company's investment portfolio is managed in such a way that it is matched to the expected duration of the liabilities on a Solvency II basis, Matching is achieved in total by portfolio and fund. - Regular review of the sector diversification of the portfolio. - Timely market updates and forecasts from the investment advisors covering interest rates, credit spreads and market development by sectors.

-The average duration target for the investment portfolio is 7-8 years for various with-profits funds and for the annuity assets.
-A quarterly mismatch report on the Matching Adjustment portfolio is presented to the Asset Liability Committee, which would decide to take remedial action, if required.
+The average duration target for the investment portfolio is commensurate with the individual run-off profile of the with-profits funds.
+A quarterly mismatch report on the Matching Adjustment portfolio is presented to the Asset and Liability Committee, which would decide to take remedial action, if required.